 Do not be afraid to step up and ask for help.
 Even if you feel like you are not fully ready, or are scared of what to expect, find comfort in knowing that no one has ever regretted getting sober.

-Let go of whatever it is that is holding you back and contact our Knoxville Tennessee alcohol addiction rehab right now.
+Let go of whatever it is that is holding you back and contact our Knoxville, Tennessee alcohol rehab right now.
 You do not deserve to waste one more day of your life addicted to a substance that can cause your premature death.
 You have the power to recover.